Andrew4d3/makehtml/README.md

 * Auto-refresh using Browsersync.
 * Auto-injecting of bower libraries (requires restart).
 * Auto-injecting of custom JS files or CSS stylesheets.
-* Template rendering using Numjucks.
+* Template rendering using Nunjucks.

 ## Requirements
 In order to use this boilerplate, you require to have NodeJS installed.